 How does acupuncture work?

 Acupuncture is an ancient form of healing that originated in China over 5000 years ago.
 It is one of the oldest systems of medicine still in practice today.
-Acupuncture is practiced all over the world, and is gaining popularity due to its natural form of healing.
+Acupuncture is practised all over the world, and is gaining popularity due to its natural form of healing.
+It is being increasingly integrated with modern biomedicine.
+Acupuncture has been used in hospitals in China, Japan and Korea for decades.

-Acupuncture and Chinese Medicine treats each patient as a whole, it is a very individualised form of medicine.
+Acupuncture and Chinese Medicine practitioners treat each patient as a whole, it is a very individualised form of medicine.
 It is aimed at looking at the root cause of the illness, not only the signs and symptoms.

 What conditions can acupuncture assist with?